-Sanitary sewer service: Sanitary sewers refer to the public infrastructure (either separate or combined with storm sewers) provided for a property to collect sanitary waste water.
+Sanitary sewer service adjacent: Sanitary sewers refer to the public infrastructure (either separate or combined with storm sewers) provided for a property to collect sanitary waste water.

-- Present Our records show that sanitary sewers are adjacent to the property. - Absent Our records show that sanitary sewers are not adjacent to the property.
+- Yes Sanitary sewers are adjacent to the property. - No Sanitary sewers are not adjacent to the property.

-Storm sewer service: Storm sewers refer to the public infrastructure (either separate or combined with sanitary sewers) provided for a property to collect storm water.
+Storm sewer service adjacent: Storm sewers refer to the public infrastructure (either separate or combined with sanitary sewers) provided for a property to collect storm water.

-- Present Our records show that storm sewers are adjacent to the property. - Absent Our records show that storm sewers are not adjacent to the property.
+- Yes Storm sewers are adjacent to the property. - No Storm sewers are not adjacent to the property.

-Water supply service: Water supply service refers to the public water supply infrastructure available to a property.
+Water supply service adjacent: Water supply service refers to the public water supply infrastructure available to a property.